 - Read through the full directions and watch my Elmo Cake video tutorial before beginning.
 (Same method here, just no nose.)
 If you wish to make the cake ahead of time, read my Make-Ahead Instructions below before beginning.

 - Make the cakes: Preheat oven to 350°F (177°C).
-Grease two 9-inch cake pans, line with parchment paper (cut 9-inch circles from parchment paper and place them in the greased pans), then grease the parchment paper.
+Grease two 9-inch cake pans, line with parchment paper rounds, then grease the parchment paper.
 Parchment paper helps the cakes seamlessly release from the pans.
+(If it’s helpful, see this parchment paper rounds for cakes video & post.)

 - Whisk the cake flour, baking powder, baking soda, and salt together.
 Set aside.